-- In the Backup Instance dialog box that appears, select the Logical Backup in the Backup Method.
+- In the Back up Instance panel, select Logical Backup for Backup Method.

 - Click OK.
-Then, wait until the backup is complete.
+Then, wait for the backup to complete.

-- On the Backup and Recovery page, find the target logical backup file and choose in the Operation column.
+- On the Backup and Recovery page, find the logical backup file and choose .

 - Copy the downloaded file to the server where you plan to run the mongorestore command.

-- Run the following command to import the file to user-created MongoDB databases:
+- Run the following command to import the file to self-managed MongoDB databases:

 mongorestore -h <hostname> --port <server port> -u <username> -p <password> --drop --gzip --archive=<backupfile> -vvvv --stopOnError

-- <hostname>: the address of the server where the user-created MongoDB databases reside.
+- <hostname>: the address of the server where the self-managed MongoDB databases reside.
 If you also run the mongorestore command on this server, enter 127.0.0.1.

-- <server port>: the port number of the user-created MongoDB databases.
+- <server port>: the port number of the self-managed MongoDB databases.

 - <password>: the password of the preceding account.